JustWaveThings/JustWaveThings/README.md

 - 🤝 I’m focusing on: **Writing code that is modular, reusable, and readable**

-- 👨‍💻 All of my public projects are available in their repository's GitHub Pages.
+- 👨‍💻 All of my public projects are available in their repository's GitHub Pages